Susan Rubio

 Susan Rubio (born December 25, 1970) is an American politician serving in the California State Senate.
 She represents the 22nd Senate District in eastern Los Angeles County and is a member of the Democratic Party.
 Prior to being elected to the California Legislature in 2018, she was an elected official for the City of Baldwin Park for 13 years and a public school teacher for 17 years.

-She is the first Latina Chair of the State Senate Insurance Committee, Chair of the Senate Select Committee on Domestic Violence, and Senate Assistant Majority Whip.
+She is the first Latinx chair of the State Senate Insurance Committee, Chair of the Senate Select Committee on Domestic Violence, and Senate Assistant Majority Whip.

 Early life and education

 Rubio was born in Ciudad Juárez, Chihuahua, Mexico.
 Rubio's parents twice immigrated to the United States without proper documentation.
 The first time the family settled in Texas, from which they were deported in 1975, after about two years.
-The family returned to the US two years later in 1977, again as undocumented immigrants, this time settling in Los Angeles.
+The family returned to the US two years later in 1977, again as illegal immigrants, this time settling in Los Angeles.
 She became a U.S. citizen in 1994 after being sponsored by her youngest sister, Sylvia, who was born in El Paso.
 She has Jewish ancestry.

 Rubio attended East Los Angeles College (ELAC) and earned an undergraduate degree and a master's degree in Education from Azusa Pacific University.